-The Center has many ongoing community service and training projects that are all designed to increase quality of life, support self-determination, and/or facilitate community integration for people with disabilities and their families.
+The Center has many ongoing community service and training projects that are all designed to increase quality of life, support self-determination and diversity, and/or facilitate community integration for people with disabilities and their families.
 These projects address a broad range of family and consumer needs.

 - Accessing Disability Resources